 While it is useful to track the actual recession slack index values and percentage of variables with increasing slack, the diffusion percentages and slack index values are also used to generate the more intuitive probit and logit probability forecasts.

 Aggregate Recession Probability Estimate

-The Trader Edge aggregate recession model is the average of four models: the probit and logit models based on the diffusion index and the probit and logit models based on the recession slack index.
-The aggregate recession model estimates from 1/1/2006 to 12/01/2019 are depicted in Figure 5 below (red line - left vertical axis).
+The Trader Edge aggregate recession model averages the estimates from probit and logit models derived from the level and trend in a subset of the four variables described above: the original diffusion index, the 0.5-sigma diffusion index, the slack indices, and the percentage of variables with increasing slack.
+The aggregate recession model estimates from 1/1/2006 to 12/01/2020 are depicted in Figure 5 below (red line - left vertical axis).
 The gray shaded regions represent NBER recessions and the blue line reflects the value of the S&P 500 index (right vertical axis).
 I suggest using a warning threshold of between 20-30% for the aggregate recession model (green horizontal line).

 Aggregate Peak-Trough Probability Estimate

 The peak-trough model forecasts are different from the recession model and are much more responsive.
 The peak-trough models estimate the probability of the S&P 500 being between the peak and trough associated with an NBER recession.
 The S&P 500 typically peaks before recessions begin and bottoms out before recessions end.
 As a result, it is far more difficult for the peak-trough model to fit this data and the model forecasts have larger errors than the recession model.